-Due to a gardening obsession, I got to see an abandoned cigar factory and a lot of bats.
+Due to a gardening obsession, I was able to see an abandoned cigar factory and a lot of bats.
+Aka, our trip to the Agricultores Unidos del Centro (AUC).

 As some of you may know, maps are useless in Puerto Rico - Puerto Rico laughs at your GPS.
 Not only that, directions include statements such as “turn right after the cemetery, then you’ll see a big yellow building, keep going until you get to a crossroads with a broken lamp pole…”